Last Updated on 2022-04-20 by Joop Beris

 It seems so familiar

 The topic of Indonesia brings back fond childhood memories for me, not in the least because of the Indonesian dishes my father cooked at home.
 He used to work for an Indonesian toko (store) and supplied local restaurants with Asian products.
-Because of that, he was came into contact with Indonesian cuisine and started gathering recipes to try out at home.
+Because of that, he came into contact with Indonesian cuisine and started gathering recipes to try out at home.
 Typical Indonesian dishes like nasi goreng, babi kecap and the famously delicious krupuk udang became a regular meal at my otherwise typically Dutch home.

 Another childhood memory is browsing the modest bookcase of my parents, which contained a small volume of books on Indonesia.
 My favourite was “Volken en stammen van Indonesië” (People and tribes of Indonesia).
 This book had many beautiful colour photos of the Indonesian landscape and the many people that live there.
 It all looked wonderfully exotic to my childhood eyes.